 There’s 168 hours of study which is split up into two parts.
-The first part is an intensive TEFL weekend course lasting 20 hours which will take place at the ibis Hotel Adelaide.
+The first part is an intensive TEFL course lasting 20 hours which will take place at the ibis Hotel Adelaide.

-During the weekend you’ll get the chance to talk to our experienced tutor and meet other students on the TEFL course.
+During the class you’ll get the chance to talk to our experienced tutor and meet other students on the TEFL course.
 You’ll learn about the practicalities of teaching, including class management, planning and how to teach to people from different parts of the world.
 You will also do some teaching yourself, which is a big advantage when you are eventually ready to look for work.

 The second part of the course consists of 148 hours of study online.
 This means you can take the course without having to leave your current job and you can take your time.
 You have up to six months to complete the second part, but many students choose to complete the course in a matter of 4 to 6 weeks.

 There are ten units to work through and you’ll learn about grammar, vocabulary, lesson planning and all other aspects of teaching English as a foreign language.

 We are the world's only TEFL course provider that has received official recognition from government regulated awarding bodies both in the US and the U.K. Our course is regulated by Ofqual (UK government) and awarded by Qualifi, a UK government recognised awarding body.
 Our Level 5 TEFL Course is DEAC-approved as meeting the criteria for Approved Quality Curriculum (AQC) status.
 The DEAC is a U.S. Department of Education National Accreditor.